 How to Prevent It

 The key to preventing freezer burn is to prevent the moisture from escaping in the first place.
-For this to happen, you’ll want to keep three things in mind: keep temperatures consistently cold and keep the air out.
+For this to happen, you’ll want to keep two things in mind: keep temperatures consistently cold and keep the air out.
 This helps freeze the food fast and keep that icky freezer burn from forming.
 Keep the following tips handy the next time you plan on tossing together one of our easy freezer meals.

 1. Set your freezer to the right temperature